Washington Real Estate Investme – Consensus Indicates Potential 27.0% Upside

-Washington Real Estate Investme found using ticker (WRE) have now 5 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 26 and 21 calculating the mean target price we have 22.8.
-Given that the stocks previous close was at 17.95 this is indicating there is a potential upside of 27.0%.
-The 50 day MA is 18.73 and the 200 moving average now moves to 22.15.
-The company has a market cap of $1,536m.
-You can visit the company’s website by visiting: https://www.elmecommunities.com
+Washington Real Estate Investme found using ticker (WRE) now have 5 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The range between the high target price and low target price is between 26 and 21 with the average target price sitting at 22.8.
+Given that the stocks previous close was at 17.95 this would imply there is a potential upside of 27.0%.
+The day 50 moving average is 18.73 and the 200 day moving average is 22.15.
+The market cap for the company is $1,536m.
+Visit the company website at: https://www.elmecommunities.com

 The potential market cap would be $1,951m based on the market concensus.